Conchylicultor/DeepQA/README.md

 python manage.py runserver
 ```

 After launch, the interface should be available on [http://localhost:8000/](http://localhost:8000/).
+If you want to deploy the program on a server, use `python manage.py runserver 0.0.0.0` instead.
+More info [here](https://docs.djangoproject.com/en/1.10/howto/deployment/checklist/).

 [![Chatbot web interface](http://e-pot.xyz/cv/thumb_chatbot.png)](http://e-pot.xyz/cv/chatbot.png)